-There are four assessed elements to the Part III course:
+There are three assessed elements to the Part III course:

-- 1. Research Project: one third of total marks
+- 1. Research Project: 40% of total marks

-- 2. Major Topics: one third of total marks
+- 2. Major Topics: 40% of total marks

-- 3. Minor Topics: one sixth of total marks
+- 3. Minor Topics: 20% of total marks

-- 4. General Paper: one sixth of total marks

-All students undertake a substantial research project, which counts for one third of the total marks for the course.
-The Michaelmas Term lectures are the Major Topics, which cover substantial areas of physics.
+All students undertake a substantial research project, which counts for 40% of the total marks for the course.
+The Michaelmas Term lectures courses are the Major Topics, which cover substantial areas of physics and consist of 24 lectures each.
 You are examined in three or more of them at the start of the Lent Term.
-The Lent Term lectures are the Minor Topics, which cover more specialised areas, mostly of active research interest in Cambridge.
-You are examined in three or more of them at the start of the Easter Term.
+The Lent Term lectures are the Minor Topics, which cover more specialised areas, mostly of active research interest in Cambridge, and consist of 12-16 lectures each.
+You are examined in three or more of them at the start of the term.